Jarn/jarn.jenkins/README.txt

 a browser at ``http://127.0.0.1:8070/hudson/``.

 Hudson will write all its log files into ``var/hudson/log``.
-All its configuration included jobs and past runs will go into ``var/hudson/data``.
+All its configuration including jobs and past runs will go into ``var/hudson/data``.
 The directory name in ``var`` will have the name of the recipe section.

 Options